 Nobody enters a marriage expecting it to end, but statistics show that divorce is a very real possibility.
-For this reason, many people choose to put premarital agreements in place to protect certain assets in the event the marriage dissolves.
-At The Bice Law Group, I prepare prenuptial and postnuptial agreements that stand up to legal challenges.
-With more than 35 years of experience as a family law attorney in Lynchburg, Virginia, you can count on me for sound and sensitive legal guidance.
+For this reason, many people choose to put premarital agreements into place to protect certain assets in the event that the marriage dissolves.
+At The Bice Law Group, we prepare prenuptial and postnuptial agreements that stand up to legal challenges.
+Founding partner David B. Bice has more than 35 years of experience as a family law attorney in Lynchburg.
+You can count on us for sound and sensitive legal guidance.

 Marital agreements can be beneficial to both parties.
 When prepared correctly, they clearly delineate ownership of property, which can reduce contentious disputes over asset division in a divorce.
 Other ways that you can benefit from a prenuptial agreement include:

-- They can state definitively which assets are not part of the marital estate
+- It can state definitively which assets are not part of the marital estate

-- They can safeguard spouses from their partner’s debts
+- It can safeguard a spouse from their partner’s debts

-- They can address whether post-divorce spousal support will be paid
+- It can address whether post-divorce spousal support will be paid

 Marital agreements can address a variety of issues along with standard property division and spousal support terms.
 They might discuss the inheritance rights of children from previous marriages.
 You might choose to contemplate provisions for future gifts or inheritances that you expect to receive.
-When I meet with you and learn about your assets and goals, I can help you consider what language to include in your agreement.
+When our lawyers meet with you and learn about your assets and goals, we can help you consider what language to include in your agreement.

-At The Bice Law Group in Lynchburg, I put my decades of experience to work in preparing sound prenuptial and postnuptial agreements for Virginia clients.
-To schedule a free consultation, call my firm at 434-300-5043 or contact me online.
+At The Bice Law Group in Lynchburg, we put decades of experience to work in preparing sound prenuptial and postnuptial agreements for Virginia clients.
+To schedule a free consultation, call our firm at 434-509-0232 or contact us online.